augustl/path-travel-agent/README.md

 Comparing Path Travel Agent against spark, using a route set with 25 paths, we spend 0.37 seconds while spark spends 6.58 seconds.

-This is because the routes is stored in a trie-like tree structure.
+This is because the routes is stored in a trie-like data structure.
 Traditionally, routers (spark included) stores the routes in an array.
 This means that we at worst have to look through all the paths to find a match.
 A trie exploits the fact that most URLs share a structure (for example, /people, /people/$personId and /people/$personId/friends).
 Going through the chunks (the stuff between the slashes) and only touching a chunk once is therefore much more efficient.

 ## License